AlexKeeper01/Config/Pract/pract4.md

 Automatic merge failed; fix conflicts and then commit the result.
 $ nano readme.md
 ```
+> Just a new readme.
+> Author: coder1
 > Author: coder2
 ```
 $ git add readme.md